TACA Arts Accelerator

 If you do not already have an account in our portal, please create one to access the application.
 You will receive an email from Survey Monkey Apply with directions for accessing your new account.

-The application asks for some standard information about It also contains a series of narrative questions to better understand your organization’s programs, goals, and challenges so that we can do our best to understand your organization’s current position and assemble a cohort of participants well-positioned to benefit from the Arts Accelerator.
+The application asks for some standard information about It also contains a series of narrative questions to better understand your organization’s programs, goals, and challenges so that we can do our best to tailor the Accelerator to the needs of the participants.
+While you can write up to 600 words for each narrative question, please do not feel you need to fill the space unless necessary.

-Each applicant organization will have a one-hour conversation with TACA staff, Suzanne Smith, and/or other program stakeholders.
-A sample list of questions will be provided.
+Each applicant will have a one-hour conversation with TACA staff, Suzanne Smith, and/or other program stakeholders.
+A sample list of questions will be provided so you have a sense of what we may want to discuss.
 The conversation will also be an opportunity for you to ask questions about the program and how it may best serve your organizational needs.

 As a nonprofit arts incubator, The Cedars Union is dedicated to connecting North Texas's brightest creative talent with urgently needed resources such as tools, workspace, training, and community.
 Our 18-month, juried Cohort Program provides selected artists with studio space, while our monthly Community Membership offers access to shared spaces and resources, fostering a supportive and collaborative environment for all artists.